-13. It shall not be lawful to register as a trade mark or Prohibition part of a trade mark any matter the use of which would, by different tion of reason of its being likely to deceive or cause confusion or deceptive, otherwise, be disentitled to protection in a court of justice. etc., matter. or would be contrary to law or morality, or any scandalous design.
+13. It shall not be lawfully to register as a trade mark or part of a trade mark any matter the use of which would, by reason of its being likely to deceive or cause confusion or otherwise, be disentitled to protection in a court of justice, or would be contrary to law or morality, or any scandalous design.